DSPN/azure-resource-manager-dse/marketplace/README.md

-This branch is specifically for Azure Marketplace deployments.
-It contains a Create UI Definition file and other Azure Marketplace specific artifacts not included in the master termplate.
+This template is specifically for Azure Marketplace deployments.
+It contains a Create UI Definition file and other Azure Marketplace specific artifacts not included in the simple template.

-This branch is not intented to be deployed standalone, but rather zipped and submitted to the Azure Publish Portal.
+This template is not intented to be deployed standalone, but rather zipped and submitted to the Azure Publish Portal.